-PRESS INFORMATION BUREAU एव जुवना कार्यालय GOVERNMENT OF INDIA
+PRESS INFORMATION BUREAU एत्र सूचमा कार्यालय GOVERNMENT OF INDIA

-Pioneer, Delhi

-Friday 13th November 2015, Page: 5 Width: 8.83 cms, Height: 27.91 cms, a3, Ref: pmin.2015-11-13.44.30
+Pioneer, Delhi Friday 13th November 2015, Page: 5 Width: 8.83 cms, Height: 27.91 cms, a3, Ref: pmin.2015-11-13.44.30

-India to adopt injectable polio vaccination
+India to adopt injectable polio, vaccination

-ARCHANA JYOTI M, NEW DELHI
+ARCHANA JYOTI 22, NEW DELHI

-Come next week and India will join global efforts to introduce injectable polio vaccine (IPV) in the country's routine immunisation programme in a phased manner.
+Nome next week and India Owill join global efforts to introduce injectable polio vaccine (IPV) in the country's routine immunisation programme in a phased manner.
+In the first in a phased manner.
 In the first phase, six States - Assam, Bihar, UP, Punjab, Gujarat and Madhya Pradesh - will be covered with three-month-old babies to be given a single shot of IPV.

-These States have over 50 per cent of the total population of 2.8 crore kids in the of 2.8 crore kids in the country.
-The IPV will be given along with the Oral Polio Vaccine (OPV) drops which are being presently adminis-tered in children in the age, group of 0-5 years in the coun-try's universal immunisation programme programme.
-"IPV will be introduced in all the States within next six months as per the WHO's Polio Eradication and and Polio Bradication and Endgame Strategic Plan 2013-2018," said a senior official from the Union Health Ministry which oversees the
+These States have over 50 per cent of the total population of 2.8 crore kids in the country.

-Ministry which oversees the polio eradication programme in the country.
-As per the WHO plan, at least one dose of IPV will be introduced into routine immunisation programmes globally by 2015, after which trivalent by 2015, after which trivalent oral polio vaccines (OPV) will be replaced with bivalent OPV in all OPV-using countries --setting the stage for eventual--ly ending bOPV use by 2020.
-For record, currently 126 countries, including India, are administering OPV to their kids while 30 countries are eivkids while 30 countries are giv-ing both IPV and OPV.
+The IPV will be given along with the Oral Polio Vaccine (OPV) drops which are being presently adminis-tered in children in the age group of 0-5 years in the coun-try's universal immunisation try's universal immunisation programme.
+"IPV will be introduced in all the States within next six months as per the WHO's Polio Eradication and Endgame Strategic Plan 2013-2018," said a senior official from the Union Health Ministry which oversees the polio eradication programme in the country.
+As per the WHO plan, at least one dose of IPV will be introduced into routine immuintroduced into routine immunisation programmes globally by 2015, after which trivalent by 2015, after which triviation oral polio vaccines (OPV) will be replaced with bivalent OPV in all OPV-using countries setting the stage for eventual-ly ending bOPV use by 2020.
+For record, currently 126 to be including India are countries, including India, are administering OPV to their kids while 30 countries are giv-ing both IPV and OPV.
 Nearly 45 countries have already switched to IPV.

 The health official said that concerned officials and frontline health workers have been trained extensively on the need to introduce the new injectable polio vaccine and the way it has to be administered and communicate with caregivers and communities about polio and IPV.
+Pharmaceutical companies